 1 And it came to pass after this, that Absalom the son of David had a fair sister whose name was Tamar.
 And Amnon the son of David loved her.
 2 And Amnon was so afflicted that he fell sick for his sister Tamar, for she was a virgin.
 And Amnon thought it hard for him to do anything to her.
 3 But Amnon had a friend whose name was Jonadab, the son of Shimeah David's brother.
 And Jonadab was a very subtle man.
 4 And he said to him, "Why are you, being the king's son, pining from day to day?
 Will you not tell me?"
 And Amnon said to him, "I love Tamar, my brother Absalom's sister."
 5 And Jonadab said to him, "Lay yourself down on your bed and make yourself sick.
 And when your father comes to see you, say to him, 'I pray you, let my sister Tamar come and give me food and dress the food in my sight so that I may see it and eat it at her hand.'"
 6 So Amnon lay down and made himself sick.
 And when the king came to see him, Amnon said to the king, "I pray you, let Tamar my sister come and make for me a couple of cakes in my sight so that I may eat at her hand."

 7 Then David sent home to Tamar, saying, "Go now to your brother Amnon's house and prepare food for him."
-8 So Tamar went to her brother Amnon's house, and he was laid down.
+8 So Tamar went to her brother Amnon's house, and he was lying down.
 And she took flour, kneaded it, and made cakes in his sight and baked the cakes.
 9 And she took a pan and poured them out before him, but he refused to eat.
 And Amnon said, "Have all men go out from me."
 And every man went out from him.
 10 And Amnon said to Tamar, "Bring the food into the chamber so that I may eat from your hand."
 And Tamar took the cakes which she had made and brought them into the chamber to Amnon her brother.
 11 And when she had brought them to him to eat, he took hold of her and said to her, "Come, lie with me, my sister."
 12 And she answered him, "No, my brother, do not force me, for no such thing ought to be done in Israel.
 Do not do this folly.
 13 And I, where shall I cause my shame to go?
 And as for you, you will be as one of the fools in Israel.
 Now therefore, I pray you, speak to the king, for he will not withhold me from you."
 14 But he would not listen to her voice, and being stronger than she was, he forced her and lay with her.

 15 Then Amnon hated her exceedingly so that the hatred with which he hated her was greater than the love with which he had loved her.
 And Amnon said to her, "Arise, be gone."
 16 And she said to him, "There is no cause.
 This evil in sending me away is greater than the other that you did to me."
 But he would not listen to her.
 17 Then he called his servant who ministered to him and said, "Now put this woman out from me and bolt the door after her."
 18 And she had a garment of diverse colors upon her, for with such robes the king's daughters who were virgins were appareled.
 Then his servant brought her out and bolted the door after her.
 19 And Tamar put ashes on her head, rent her garment of diverse colors that was on her, laid her hand on her head, and went on crying.